-NCTA has established the Consortium of College Testing Centers (CCTC) as a means by which students enrolled in distance or other courses can take examinations required by those courses at a local institution of higher learning rather than having to travel to the original institution for evaluative purposes.
+NCTA has established the Consortium of College Testing Centers (CCTC) as a means by which students enrolled in distance education courses can take examinations required by those courses at a testing center rather than having to travel to the original institution for evaluative purposes.
 It may also serve other individuals in need of a supervised location in which to test.
-All participants in CCTC must be members in good standing of NCTA and subscribers to the NCTA Professional Standards and Guidelines for Post-Secondary Test Centers.
-Listings on the CCTC are restricted to institutional testing centers and are not available to individuals who wish to serve as a proctor.
+All participants in CCTC must be members in good standing of NCTA and subscribers to the NCTA Professional Standards and Guidelines.
+Listings on the CCTC are restricted to operational testing centers and are not available to individuals or other groups who wish to serve as a proctor.

-Institutions participating in the Consortium will offer examinees testing, either through the Internet or by traditional paper-pencil means in a controlled, proctored environment.
-The Test Center is under no obligation to deliver all exams and may refuse requests based on time commitments, technical issues or other exam based requirements.
+Testing centers participating in the CCTC will offer examinees testing, either through the Internet or by traditional paper-pencil means, in a controlled, proctored environment.
+The testing center is under no obligation to deliver all exams and may refuse requests based on time commitments, technical issues or other exam based requirements.
 Administration procedures, payment for services, scheduling and other details must be worked out between the examinee, the test provider (professor, department, home institution, etc.) and the testing center.

-Testing center staff will verify the identity of the examinee by checking photo identification from a school, employer, government agency, or other source, as specified by the test provider, by checking to see that the signature and photo match the person presenting the identification.
-The examiner will actively monitor the testing room but will not monitor test content unless instructed to do so by the test provider.
-The examiner must be responsible and competent to receive and follow all reasonable instructions from the test provider, such as timing the exam, providing scratch paper and pencils, etc. In addition, all testing center staff should read and be fully aware of the NCTA Professional Standards and Guidelines.
+Testing center staff will verify the identity of the examinee by checking photo identification from a school, employer, government agency, or other source, as specified by the test provider.
+Testing center staff will actively monitor the testing room but will not monitor test content unless instructed to do so by the test provider.
+Testing center staff must be responsible and competent to receive and follow all reasonable instructions from the test provider, such as timing the exam, providing scratch paper and pencils, etc. In addition, all testing center staff should read and be fully aware of the NCTA Professional Standards and Guidelines.

-The examiner will provide a quiet environment with acceptable test-taking conditions.
+The testing center will provide a quiet environment with acceptable test-taking conditions.
 The room should be dedicated to testing (but can utilize various types of testing) during the scheduled session and should have controlled access.
 Appropriate lighting, temperature control, and noise restrictions must be considered.
-Consortium participants should be subscribers to the Professional Standards and Guidelines for Post-Secondary Test Centers.
-As subscribers they should be aware of and implement these standards and guidelines to the best of their ability.
+Consortium participants must be subscribers to the NCTA Professional Standards and Guidelines.
+As subscribers to the CCTC, testing centers must be aware of and implement these standards and guidelines to the best of their ability.
 Listing must be renewed annually at which time acknowledgement of all requirements will be obtained.

-All examinations must be scheduled by prior contact between the test provider, the examiner, and the examinee.
+All examinations must be scheduled by prior contact between the test provider, the testing center, and the examinee.
 It is the responsibility of the examinee to initiate such contact.

 Charges and Fees

-Fees will be determined by the examiner and will generally be paid by the examinee unless the test provider agrees to pay them.
-Fees should be set at a reasonable rate which may vary considerably by location and must be fully disclosed prior to testing.
+Fees will be determined by the testing center and will generally be paid by the examinee unless other arrangements are made prior to the testing appointment.
+Testing centers are expected to set at a reasonable rate which may vary considerably by location.
+All fees must be fully disclosed prior to testing.

 Test Provider Responsibilities